willstrickfaden/documentation/content/en/account_management/plan_and_usage/cost_details.md

 Alternately, roles with Billing Read (`billing_read`) and Usage Read (`usage_read`) [permissions][1] can view the Estimated Cost Summary and Cost Chargebacks data.

-### Navigation

-In the UI, estimated Cost Summary and Cost Chargebacks fall under the [**Plan & Usage**][2] section.
-1. In the left navigation, hover over your user name.
-A pop-up menu appears.
-1. Select **Plan & Usage**.
-1. Click the Usage tab.

 ## Cost summary

 Use the cost summary to:
 - View estimated month to date costs
 - View cost trends within the month

-The cost summary looks different depending on whether you use Datadog as a single organization or a multi-organization.
+The cost summary changes according to whether you use Datadog as a single organization or a multi-organization.
 You can view estimated costs for the parent organization and each child organization.

 ### Estimated Cost Summary (parent organization)